mgao6767/frds/docs/source/index.rst

 Financial Research Data Services
 ================================

-|frds|, *Financial Research Data Services*, is a Python library for computing a
+|frds|, *Financial Research Data Services*, is a Python library to simplify the
-collection of academic measures used in the finance literature.
+complexities often encountered in financial research.
+It provides a collection of ready-to-use methods for computing a wide array of measures in the literature.

 It is developed by Dr. `Mingze Gao <http://mingze-gao.com>`_  from the University of Sydney, as a personal project during his postdoctoral research fellowship.

 |GitHub license|